-Bothell’s Zach LaVine in health and safety protocols, not on U.S. men’s basketball team’s flight to Tokyo
+Ready or not: Short-handed US basketball roster off to Tokyo

 The U.S. Olympic men’s basketball team has been together for two weeks.
 There have been six practices.
-The team played four exhibitions, losing two.
+The team played four exhibitions.
 A pair of roster changes have already been required and the Americans have no idea when three other players will join the team for the first time.

-If that wasn’t enough, shortly before they were scheduled to fly on Monday, they found out Zach LaVine, a former Bothell High standout who plays for the Chicago Bulls, has entered the health and safety protocols and wouldn’t be accompanying them on the flight to Tokyo.
+If that wasn’t enough, shortly before they were scheduled to fly on Monday, they found out Zach LaVine has entered the health and safety protocols and wouldn’t be accompanying them on the flight to Tokyo.

 All that probably isn’t the formula for Olympic success, but ready or not, Tokyo awaits.